dwivedikunal100/Chat-Room/README.md

-# chat-application
+# Chat-Room
-A simple chat room ,
+Creates a secret virtual chat room.

 To run this application...
 1. Install node.js from https://nodejs.org/
 2. Clone repository by using git or download compressed file
 3. Open Command Prompt or git bash and locate it to the chat-application folder